Transition to the Responsive User Interface

 By default, this versatile page shares HTML content with that shown on the Classic Home page.
 Content can be configured for many purposes such as communications about new training, as a login landing page that links out to other pages or provides instructions, etc.

-Portal administrators can create/modify an HTML file for this content under Site Management > Edit HTML.
-They can choose which file displays by updating Site Management > LMS Information > LMS Branding > What’s New content.
+Portal administrators can create/modify an HTML file for this content from the Administration page under Site Management > HTML Content.
+They can choose which file displays by updating Site Management > Portal Information > LMS Branding > What’s New content.

 Classic UI Equivalent: